• About WCSCC

 • Rittman, Smithville, Triway, Waynedale, Wooster

-• Private schools: Central Christian, Heritage Private
+• Private schools: Central Christian, Heritage Private, Kingsway Christian

 How long are most programs?